Dakstrum/ProjectStocks/readme.md

+# Notice

+This repository contains the original version of the game written in C. It is less feature-rich than the rust version and is no longer supported.

 # Project stocks

 Project stocks is a whacky and simple trading game.
 In it, you can buy and sell stocks, invest in portfolio's and predict market fluctuactions.
 Do you have what it takes to become a millionaire?
 How about a zintillionaire?